Zombie Nightmare is a 1987 Canadian horror film starring Adam West and Jon-Mikl Thor, a follow-up of sorts to Thor's Rock & Roll Nightmare.

 - Neutral Male: Frank.

-- No Good Deed Goes Unpunished: Both characters helping someone in trouble get killed immediately.
+- No Good Deed Goes Unpunished: Both characters helping someone in trouble get killed immediately, one as a direct result of the helping, and the other by getting caught in a hit and run shortly afterwards.

 - Police are Useless: Churchman is more interested in closing cases than solving them.
 Frank at least tries to do a proper investigation, but he's not very good at it.